qgis/QGIS-Documentation/source/docs/training_manual/databases/db_manager.rst

 Schemas are a way of grouping data tables and other objects in a PostgreSQL database and a container for permissions and other constraints.
-Managing PostgreSQL schemas is beyond the scope of this manual, but you can find more information about them in the `PostgreSQL  documentation
+Managing PostgreSQL schemas is beyond the scope of this manual, but you can find more information about them in the `PostgreSQL documentation on Schemas
 <http://www.postgresql.org/docs/9.1/static/ddl-schemas.html>`_.
 You can use the DB Manager to create new Schemas, but will need to use a tool like pgAdmin III or the command line interface to manage them effectively.